alok8108/FoodVision-Classification/README.md

 💡 Contributing
 Join the pizza party!
 Share your toppings and contribute to the pizza-verse.

-📜 License
-This project is licensed under the [Your License] - see the LICENSE.md file for details.

 🙏 Acknowledgments
 A special thanks to the pizza makers, the unsung heroes behind the scenes. 🍕👩‍🍳

-css
-Copy code

-Feel free to customize the emoji, language, or sections to better suit the tone a